 Sitting in the audience one sweltering summer day, fighting jet lag and growing exhaustion, I felt a deep sense that I was in a hall filled with a special brand of shakuhachi nerds—people capable of sitting still for hours on end in deep listening mode to music that is often focused on very subtle nuances.
 There was a sense of communion with these diverse folk, all of us drawn to this esoteric end-blown bamboo flute.

 The world is a strange and beautiful puzzle, and I was in a peaceful reverie that lasted for six days of listening.
 Thank you ESS.
 Thank you to all those attending.
 Thank you to the sponsors.
 And thank you to my teachers, Nakamura Shindo, Tajima Tadashi and Yamaguchi Goro, as well as others who have given me lessons and master-classes, and to my flute and other music teachers before them.

 Anne Norman is a shakuhachi performer, improviser and composer based in Australia.
 Anne works in a diverse range of music creation.
 From traditional and contemporary Japanese, European and Australian art music, to cross-over fusion, and free-form impro with musicians of various cultural heritages.
-Anne also collaborates with visual artists, dancers and actors, and has performed in Australia, Japan, America and Europe firstname.lastname@example.org
+Anne also collaborates with visual artists, dancers and actors.
+She has performed in Australia, Japan, America and Europe. firstname.lastname@example.org

 Comments are closed.